phillipdavidstearns/brahman-ai/guides/wireguard/OSX.md

 1. `wg-quick up wg0`
 1. `wg-quick down wg0`

-## Using custom scripts
+## Using custom scripts if `wg-quick` is broken

+I made some custom scripts a while back because `wg-quick` wasn't working for me.
+If you are able to manually complete the steps to setup the interface, these scripts will replace a broken `wg-quick`.
 Feel free to change directories to meet your file management needs.

 1. Change to your home directory: `$ cd ~`
 1. Clone the repo containing example scripts: `$ git clone https://github.com/phillipdavidstearns/wg-helpers.git`